 Modern Exchange Systems

 There are several million companies in the United States.
-The majority is closely held (less than 75 stockholders), larger companies are regional in nature and use a multitude of investment instruments to finance the equity needed, and less than 20,000 are large publicly traded companies.
+The majority are closely held (less than 75 stockholders), larger companies are regional in nature and use a multitude of investment instruments to finance the equity needed, and less than 20,000 are large publicly traded companies.
 The following subsections explain the use of stock and the exchange methods for each of the three respective groups.

 Closely Held – this is your typical small business operation, usually family held or closely held (less than 75 investors).
 The company is normally formed by one individual and that individual makes the initial investment.
 Then other family members join and purchase stock too.
 Sometimes business colleagues buy stock but for the most part the stock is owned and held by a very tight knit group and all are familiar with the risk involved.
 As the company flourishes, others may get involved and several issues arise in the sale of stock.
 If a company crosses into another state to conduct business or to raise capital, the management team must consult legal advisors as federal law and other state laws come into play.
 Stock traded in the small business world is pretty much restricted to people who know each other or do business with each other.
 Here the exchange system is word of mouth.